 Where to Find More Information about Nutrition and Addiction Recovery

 Nutrition is an essential aspect of addiction recovery.
-In order to regain and maintain overall health, a person must practice healthy eating habits while also continuing abstinence from the drug.
-If you or someone you know is struggling with an addiction and the negative health effects related to it, please give our toll-free help line a call today.
-Our admissions coordinators are available 24 hours a day to answer your questions about addictions and health.
+In order to regain and maintain overall health, a person must practice healthy eating habits while also continuing abstinence from the substance.
+If you or someone you know is struggling with an addiction and the negative health effects related to it, please give us a call at 615-490-9376.
+Our admissions coordinators are available to answer your questions about addictions and health.
 We also have several treatment centers across the country that provide integrated treatment for addictions, and we can help you find the one that best fits your needs.
-Call us right now.